SyNeto/Identicon/README.md

 # Identicon

-Elixir library that emulates how github generates identicons for users thar hasn't select a profile image
+Elixir library that emulates how github generates identicons for users that hasn't select a profile image

 ## Installation